 Data from Washington State's 2014 Healthy Youth Survey indicate that youth of color and American Indian/Alaskan Native (AI/AN) youth report smoking combustible and electronic cigarettes at significantly higher rates than their White counterparts in the younger grades (6th, 8th, and 10th grades).
 However smoking rates among White students increase in the higher grades, and by 12th grade these disparities have minimized.
 In some cases (such as electronic cigarette use) White students are actually using these products at a higher rate than their counterparts by 12th grade.
-Combined 2008-2010 Behavioral Risk Factor Surveillance System (BRFSS) data from adults in Washington indicate that people of color and AI/AN respondents report higher smoking rates than their White counterparts again in adulthood.
-How HB 2313 will affect these nuanced changes in smoking disparities is not clear; however evidence indicates that earlier age of initiation of tobacco use is associated with greater difficulty quitting.
+15 Combined 2012-2014 Behavioral Risk Factor Surveillance System (BRFSS) data from adults in Washington indicate that AI/AN respondents report the highest smoking rates in adulthood.
+17 How HB 1054 will affect these nuanced changes in smoking disparities is not clear; however evidence indicates that earlier age of initiation of tobacco use is associated with greater difficulty quitting.
 Youth who initiate smoking at 13 years or younger have the most difficulty quitting, while each year that a child delays initiation increases their chances of quitting.
-This suggests that if increasing the tobacco/vaping product purchase age decreases smoking and vaping rates for all racial/ethnic groups and grade levels, it could potentially have greater positive impacts on youth of color and AI/AN youth than their White counterparts as these youth seem to be initiating smoking at a younger age in Washington.
-This could potentially result in a decline in the disproportionally high smoking rates among adults of color in Washington in the future.
+16 This suggests that if increasing the tobacco/vaping product purchase age decreases smoking and vaping rates for all racial/ethnic groups and grade levels, it could potentially have greater positive impacts on youth of color and AI/AN youth than their White counterparts as these youth seem to be initiating smoking at a younger age in Washington.
+15 This could potentially result in a decline in the disproportionally high smoking rates among AI/AN adults in Washington in the future.

-PRAMS data from 2006-2008 indicate that AI/AN and low-income mothers are more likely than their counterparts to report smoking in the three months prior to conception.
+PRAMS data from 2010-2012 indicate that AI/AN and low-income mothers are more likely than their counterparts to report smoking before pregnancy.
 This may indicate that decreasing smoking rates evenly across all demographic groups could actually have a greater positive health impact in AI/AN and low income communities because the decrease would not only benefit the smoker, but her unborn child as well.
 However, current law (RCW 43.06.455) allows the Governor to enter into cigarette tax compacts with the tribes and stipulates that these compacts must prohibit retailers on tribal land from selling or giving cigarettes to anybody under the age of 18.
-HB 2313 does not amend this language.
-If tribal retailers continue to sell tobacco products to young adults between 18 and 20 years of age, it is possible that smoking rates among AI/ANs (and other Washingtonians) living on or accessing goods on tribal land will not be as positively impacted by HB 2313.
+HB 1054 does not amend this language.
+If tribal retailers continue to sell tobacco products to young adults between 18 and 20 years of age, it is possible that smoking rates among AI/ANs (and other Washingtonians) living on or accessing goods on tribal land will not be as positively impacted by HB 1054.
 If this leads to a greater decline in tobacco use among other subpopulations, this could exacerbate the smoking disparities that currently exist for AI/ANs in Washington.